cyberuna/AI-Starter-Kit-OnFHIR/Chapter8-IoMTFHIRConnector/ReadMe.md

 -- If FHIR conversion is not called, Stream Analytics has a buffering code for 5 minutes in the last line of the query.
 Give it time and check again.\
 -- If FHIR conversion is called but don't see observations in FHIR server, check the configuration `ResourceIdentity:ResourceIdentityServiceType` in Function App.
 Default is `R4DeviceAndPatientLookupIdentityService` in ARM Template.
 Check if a device resource is properly created and is linked to a patient resource in the FHIR server.
 The device id extracted by the template should match the device identifier on device resource in FHIR.
 Change to `R4DeviceAndPatientCreateIdentityService` to create a shell patient and device resources will be created.
 More on [Resource Identity Service Type](https://github.com/microsoft/iomt-fhir/blob/master/docs/ARMInstallation.md#resource-identity-service-type).\
-Some of the above are handled and might not show as error.
-More on [debugging](https://github.com/microsoft/iomt-fhir/blob/master/docs/Debugging.md#debugging)
+Some of the above are handled and might not show as error in metrics.
+More on [debugging](https://github.com/microsoft/iomt-fhir/blob/master/docs/Debugging.md#debugging).

 ***